DNXLabs/DevOps-Interview-Questions/README.md

 * How to manage API versions?
 * How to reduce load time of a dynamic website?
 * How to reduce load time of a static website?

+#### Automation Questions

+* Have you used Puppet, Chef, Salt or Ansible?
+  * How long have you used it for?
+  * Have you used it in production?
+* Describe the size of the environment that you automated (how many servers, small scale or large scale)

 #### CI Questions